 If you experience any of the above side-effects, you should see a doctor, especially if the symptoms are worsening.
 This has been observed on high and prolonged dosage of Triphala – above the recommended dosage.

 Note: Please make sure you do not take Triphala if you are experiencing diarrhea.
-However if this is the case, we recommend you stop the treatment for a few days and then restart with half the dosage you took previously, increasing it in small amounts.
+However, if this is the case, we recommend to stop the treatment for a few days and then restart with half the dosage you took previously, increasing it in small amounts.

 If you are feeling uncomfortable with taking this herb, here are some alternative medicines:

 - Everyday Roots – Find natural remedies for headaches, weight loss, gas & bloating, acne, arthritis and much more.
 Download the Book Now!

 - The 10 Day Smoothie Cleanse – A simple, proven nutritional cleanse that flushes out toxins and rejuvenates your health.

 - Total Wellness Cleanse – Learn how to eliminate dangerous, fattening toxins quickly and naturally.